gjpstrain/size_opacity_and_scatterplots/README.md

-# Novel Effects of Size and Contrast Adjustments in Scatterplots
+# Novel Effects of Size and Opacity Adjustments in Scatterplots

-Files, data, and scripts required to fully recreate our study investigating how manipulating point size and contrast in scatterplots can influence viewers' performance in a correlation estimation task.
+Files, data, and scripts required to fully recreate our study investigating how manipulating point size and opacity in scatterplots can influence viewers' performance in a correlation estimation task.

 ## Data